9init/be-assessment/README.md

 The server expects a authenticated POST request at `/report/:reportId` path.

 User will receive:
-- A response with **200** status code as a successful PUT process, otherwise we will send you a error message.
+- A response with **200** status code as a successful process, otherwise we will send you a error message.
 - A Report Schema contains the report information.

 ### Get all reports